Another One Rides the Bus: Reception

 Brian May, the guitarist of Queen, found the song "extremely funny".

 The song was well received by music critics.
 In a later review of Yankovic's debut album, Eugene Chadbourne of AllMusic called the parody "a classic piece of musical humor" that showcased Yankovic's ability to knock "the wind out of any pretentious, overblown rock anthem by slightly adjusting the lyrical content."
 Nathan Rabin, in the book Weird Al, The Book (2012), praised the song, writing:

 Though the modest Yankovic himself laughs off the notion, we can all agree that "Another One Rides the Bus" embodies the anarchic spirit of punk rock just as much as anything Johnny Rotten or The Clash ever recorded.
 It's the essence of punk: an enraged, defiant malcontent with a long list of grievances screaming his pain to an indifferent world. [...]
 Yankovic came to symbolize a curiously ubiquitous fixture of new wave: the enraged geek.

 Brian May, the guitarist of Queen, found the song amusing, and said in an interview, "There's been a few cover versions [of 'Another One Bites the Dust'] of various kinds, notably 'Another One Rides the Bus', which is an extremely funny record by a bloke called 'Mad Al' or something in the [United] States—it's hilarious."

 Other versions

 Live video

-Although no official music video was created for this single, Yankovic and Schwartz performed "Another One Rides the Bus" on The Tomorrow Show with Tom Snyder.
+Although no official music video was created for this single, Yankovic and Schwartz performed "Another One Rides the Bus" on The Tomorrow Show with Tom Snyder, during Yankovic's first national televised appearance in 1981.
 During the performance, Yankovic played his accordion and Flexatone and Schwartz banged on Yankovic's accordion case and played bulb horns.
 The Tomorrow Show performance was later included on the "Weird Al" Yankovic: The Ultimate Video Collection (2003) DVD as a bonus feature.